xvzf/zyxel-gpon-sfp/Readme.md

 Hal# set speed 2.5g mode full
 ```

+You may have to disable auto-negotation and set a fixed port speed of 2.5G on your network adapter to make it work.

 ## HTTP API

 Only after getting SSH access I discovered the SFP comes with a WebUI and a _sort of_ API.
 The CLI `zyxel_gpon_sfp.py` makes use of this API to remotely configure the PLOAM password and possibly SN (again, didn't check it).